Richard Schreder: Later years

 In the period following the HP-18's heyday, Schreder also spent a great deal of time attempting to develop a lightweight jet engine for small aircraft.
 Schreder envisioned such a powerplant as being ideal for self-launching sailplanes.
 His first attempts featured pulsejet engines with their bodies contained within the blades of a propeller, and exhausting through nozzles deflected 90 degrees so as to cause the propeller to spin.
 Though some success was attained, Schreder found difficulty in containing the internal pressures so as to prevent the engine bodies from reverting to round cross-section.
 Also, these engines were quite loud and not very fuel-efficient.

+After 28 years in the job, Schreder retired as manager of Williams County Airport in 1992.

 Schreder died in 2002 from complications of kidney failure.